ryanallen/openmindapp/meditations/content.md

 	1.2	Stress and delusive-desires are inexhaustible; I will end them all.
 	1.3	There are teachings beyond-measure; I will learn them all.
 	1.4	The Buddha's Way is unsurpassable; I will accomplish it all.

+Build an online wellness platform that reinvests profits into local communities in an effort to understand and end the stress of its people.